 The BIT team consists of the VP of Student Services, deans, faculty, members of the Student Health Center and DSPS.
 The team is created to streamline reporting and finding a resolution for the increasing number of students with behavioral issues.
 They determine if the situation poses a threat and assist students, staff, and faculty with resources and referrals that will prevent further escalation that may lead to disciplinary action or academic risk.
-Staff and faculty can email the team directly at bit-elac@elac.edu or fill out an online referral form http://www.elac.edu/Faculty-Staff/Resources/Behavioral-Intervention-Team/BIT-Online-Referral-Form.
+Staff and faculty can email the team directly at bit-elac@elac.edu.

+IX.
 MONITORING OF CRIMINAL ACTIVITIES OFF-CAMPUS